hunter-teacher-cert/unit_plan-elizabeth/README.md

 ---

 ### Lessons
-Total length:  8 Weeks
-This section: 2 weeks
+Total length:  8 Weeks (the first six weeks are intro to HTML and CSS) This section: 2 weeks

-+ 00
-+ 01
-(list each lesson with main topic(s))
-+ 0?_Introduction to Bootstrap Div Tags
++ 01_Introduction to Bootstrap Div Tags
-+ 0?_Introduction to Bootstrap Grid
++ 02_Introduction to Bootstrap Grid
-+ 0?_Introduction to Bootstrap Cards
++ 03_Introduction to Bootstrap Cards
++ 04_Design Challenge: Create a mutlipage Dryden Highlights Magazine
++ 05_Design Challenge: Day 2 Write Style.css as a group to generate:
+    + the attributes,
+    + layout and cohesion for each page,
+    + Headings and paragraphs,
+    + images and graphics
+    + Lists
+    + Links and navigation
-+ 0?_Stages of Web Design
++ 06_Stages of Web Design, pseudo code/wireframe your art site
-+ 0?_Introduction to Dreamweaver: Defining a Site
++ 07_Introduction to Dreamweaver: Defining a Site, Developing the index page
-+ 0?_Introduction to Dreamweaver: Defining Page Structure with HTML
++ 08_Introduction to Dreamweaver: Defining Page Structure with HTML
++ 09_Final Assessment: Art Portfolio
-+ 0?_Final Assessment: Art
++ 10_Final Assessment: Art Portfolio
 ---

 ### Assesments